Homeless Veterans Resources

 VA Homeless Team

-The VA Homeless Team provide services to those facing homelessness, to include outreach, case management, and referrals for shelter and housing.
+The VA Homeless Team provides services to those facing homelessness, to include outreach, case management, and referrals for shelter and housing.
 The staff is also equipped to facilitate crisis intervention.
-For more information about available services, call Libby Louer-Thompson at (585) 463-2612, or the VA’s homeless call center at 1-877-424-3838.
+For more information about available services, call Sarah Levis at (585) 393-8095, or the VA’s homeless call center at 1-877-424-3838.
 You may also stop by their office at 1867 Mt.
 Hope Avenue, Rochester, NY 14620.